 - Relationship conflict and arguments

 - Negative feelings toward your partner like anger or resentment

 - Relationship to porn

-During counseling for sexless marriage, a well-trained sex therapist can help you and your partner address the issues in your relationship that interfere or negatively influence the intimacy of your relationship.
-Collaboratively, you and your therapist can explore individual factors that may also be a be playing a role.
+During counseling for mismatched sex drives, a well-trained sex therapist can help you and your partner address the issues in your relationship that interfere or negatively influence the intimacy of your relationship.
+Collaboratively, you and your therapist can explore individual factors that may also be a be playing a role including: